 Primary Hand Controls for Disabled Drivers

-Mechanical hand controls are the old standard.
+Mechanical hand controls for cars are the old standard.
 They operate by basic physics- fun science stuff.
 They’re as cost-effective as they are reliable.

 There are also a number of electronic accelerator controls available.
 A ring interface, installed over or under the steering wheel, allows you to either push or pull along a ring for acceleration.
 Trigger systems keep accessibility at your fingertips, requiring a gentle tug of the index finger.